 A badminton stroke is the swing motion performed by a player before taking a shot.
 The strokes executed are fundamental in performing a good shot.

 There are four basic badminton strokes that every beginner is required to learn.
-By knowing those strokes, beginners are able to develop good playing habits, which they can then utilize in the future for the more advanced badminton shots such as smashes, drives, and drops.
+By knowing those strokes, beginners can develop good playing habits, which they can then utilize in the future for the more advanced badminton shots such as smashes, drives, and drops.

 The following is a brief overview of the basic strokes used in badminton: